archivy/archivy/docs/editing.md

 We've also included a few powerful extensions:

 - **Bidirectional links**: You can easily link to a new note in the web editor by typing `[[`: an input box will appear where you can enter the title of the note you want to link to.
 Otherwise, links between notes are in the format `[[linked note title|linked note id]]`.
+If the title you wrote doesn't refer to an existing note, you can click enter and Archivy will create a new note.

 - **Embedded tags**: You can directly add tags inside your notes with this `#tag#` syntax (see below).
 These tags and their groupings can then be viewed by clicking `Tags` on the navigation bar.
 Starting to type `#` in the web editor will display an input where you can search existing tags.